 Where do you get your ideas?

 An idea may develop from an art exhibition, a museum, a nature walk as well as more subtle sources.
 My imagination gets peaked by everything from an image in a magazine to a dream.
-I’m always on the lookout for something that strikes me as visually intriguing.
+I’m always on the lookout for something that strikes me as visually intriguing, which usually happens when I am in a natural setting such as outdoors at Cape Cod.

-Why do you have furniture in your art?
+Why did you have furniture in your art, up until the last few shows?

 I like furniture.
 It has structure and substance, uses a myriad of materials, a wealth of colors, and it takes an incredible number of shapes and forms.
 I worked as a furniture illustrator for many years when I lived in North Carolina.
 I designed and illustrated the editorial section of a magazine that previewed design trends and new products for the furniture markets.
 I’m interested in furniture styles and like to include chairs in particular, in my personal work.

-Why don’t you have human figures in your art?
+Why have you suddenly included human figures and animals in your art?

 How long does it take you to do a typical painting?